invokermain/pymssql-utils/README.md

-# pymssql-utils (BETA)
+# pymssql-utils
 _pymssql-utils_ is a small library that wraps [pymssql](https://github.com/pymssql/pymssql) to make your life easier.
-It provides a higher-level API so that you can think less about connections and cursors, and more about SQL.
+It provides you with a higher-level API as well as various utility functions for generating dynamic queries.

-This module's features:
+This module features:
 * Higher-level API that reduces the amount of boilerplate required.
 * Baked-in sensible defaults and usage patterns.
 * Provides optional execution batching, similar to [_pyodbc's_](https://github.com/mkleehammer/pyodbc) `fast_executemany`.
-* Provides consistent parsing between SQL Types and native Python types.
+* Provides consistent parsing between SQL Types and native Python types over different platforms and drivers.
 * Makes it easy to serialize your data with [_orjson_](https://github.com/ijl/orjson).
 * Provides you with simple and clear options for error handling.
-* Extra utility functions, e.g. for building dynamic SQL queries.
+* Extra utility functions for building dynamic SQL queries.
 * Fixing various edge case bugs that arise when using _pymssql_.
 * Fully type hinted.

 This module's enforced opinions (check these work for you):
 * Each execution opens and closes a connection using _pymssql_'s context management.
-* Converts numeric data to `float` as this is easier to work with than `Decimal` and for the vast majority of cases 'good enough'.
+* Automatically converts certain data types for ease of use, e.g. `Decimal` -> `float`, `UUID` -> `str`.

 When you shouldn't use this module:
 * If you need fine-grained control over your cursors.